-4. They must not have more than two of the critical values (academic staff, international academic staff, research staff, students, international students, outbound exchange students, undergraduate degrees awarded, doctorates awarded, institutional income, research income, research income from industry and commerce) as empty, unavailable, withheld.
+4. They must not have more than two of the critical values (academic staff, international academic staff, research staff, students, international students, undergraduate degrees awarded, doctorates awarded, institutional income, research income, research income from industry and commerce) as empty, unavailable, withheld.
 Missing values will cause any metric based on that value to also be invalid.